justlep/sample-commander-legacy/README.md

 # Synchronizer [![Build Status](https://travis-ci.org/justlep/synchronizer.svg?branch=master)](https://travis-ci.org/justlep/synchronizer)
-An application for browsing an audio sample collection and for synchronizing .WAV files from a fieldrecorder or SD card to the PC.
+An application for browsing an audio sample collection and for copying/moving .WAV files from a fieldrecorder or SD card to the PC.
 Based on NodeJS and Node-Webkit.
 Compileable to a standalone program (currently tested on Win7/64bit only), but should easily be adjustable for Linux/Mac.